The west coast of Uluwatu ended up being one of my favorite places in Bali.

 When the high tide is in, there is no beach.

-Arriving during the lowtide will also reveal another beach that can be accessed through the cliff.
+Low tide also reveals another beach that is accessed through the cliff.

-You might have to ask people how to get there, or just look around for people ducking into a small opening in the cliff and follow them.
+You might have to ask people how to get there, or look for people ducking into a small cliff opening and follow them.

 If you do you’ll be rewarded with a bigger beach that also has chunks of a washed up boat on shore.